cjohansen/replicant-docs/content/life-cycle-hooks.md

 Life-cycle hooks give you access to the rendered DOM node.
 The special "attribute" `:replicant/on-render` registers a life-cycle hook.
-It will be called whenever the underlying DOM node is changed somehow:
+It will be called after the underlying DOM node is changed:

 ```clj
 (defn render-map [{:keys [places]}]